Hey everyone! I hope you’re all well.

 6 – Download a Currency Converter App

 Some Asian currencies can be really confusing, and you’re often dealing with millions in one go.
 For example, in Vietnam, £100 is the equivalent to 3 million Đồng!
-To avoid holding yourself up at the ATM or jeapordising your haggling over a pair of elephant pants, use a currency converter app.
+To avoid holding yourself up at the ATM or jeapordising your haggling over a pair of elephant trousers, use a currency converter app for convenience.

 7 – Pack Travel Sickness Pills

 Don’t be a stubborn arse here.
-Trust me, even if you think you don’t need them (I’m usually absolutely fine), you without a doubt will be gagging (literally) for some nausea relief when you get on an island-hopping boat, especially in Thailand!
-They are ridiculously rocky and aggressive and you will feel like you need to throw up profusely, end of.
+Trust me, even if you think you don’t need them (I never normally do), you will without a doubt be gagging (literally) for some nausea relief when you get on an island-hopping boat, especially in Thailand!
+They are ridiculously rocky and aggressive and you will feel like you’re going to throw up profusely, end of.

 8 – Bring Temple Attire